uit-no/hpc-doc/general/jobs.rst

 ::

-    qsub -I .......
+    srun --pty bash -I

 The command prompt will appear as soon as the job start.
-If you also want to run a graphical application you must also use ``-X`` flag.

 Interactive jobs has the same policies as normal batch jobs, there are no extra restrictions.